Secure CheckoutPersonal information is secured with SSL technology.

 Food Science Program, Chapman University, Orange, California, USA

-Steven Sklare is the Director of Customer Engagement for the Foods Program for the United States Pharmacopeia, a not-for-profit, science-based company of scientific references and standards.
+Steven Sklare is the President of the Food Safety Academy, a consulting and training company.
+He was formerly the Director of Customer Engagement for the Foods Program for the United States Pharmacopeia a not-for-profit, science-based company of scientific references and standards.
 He has spent his professional career protecting the public’s food and health.
-Dr. Sklare's focus is on helping the food industry and the public understand the significance of food fraud as a threat to public health, a food organization’s brand, and a source of economic fraud.
-Dr. Sklare's background includes working with the foodservice and hospitality industry, retail food, and food manufacturing as a provider of food fraud, food safety, sanitation and pest elimination consulting, training, and services on a domestic and international basis.
-Heis a registered environmental Health specialist, licensed environmental health practitioner, a certified professional in food safety, a and certified pest control technician.
+Mr. Sklare's focus is on helping the food industry and the public understand the significance of food fraud as a threat to public health, a food organization’s brand, and a source of economic fraud.
+Mr. Sklare's background includes working with the foodservice and hospitality industry, retail food, and food manufacturing as a provider of food fraud, food safety, sanitation and pest elimination consulting, training, and services on a domestic and international basis.
+He is a registered environmental health specialist (REHS), licensed environmental health practitioner (LEHP), a certified professional in food safety (CP-FS), and certified pest control technician.